csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

  * The user stories should be written in Github and each one must have clear acceptance criteria.

  Tentative User Stories:

-  - As a manager, I want to be able to input two rooms in my unit and obtain the distance between them
-  - As a manager, I want to be able to get a list of the nearest supplyrooms and workstations to optimize nurse schedules
-  - As an intern, I want to be able to upload a hospital blueprint to create and use a digital map of rooms and hallways
-  - As an intern, I want to be able to edit rooms on the digital map to reflect changes in where patients are
-  - An an intern, I want to be able to estimate the distance between rooms on a map through logging my accelerometer data

   - As a user of the Matron API, I want to see the distances between a given room and all other rooms of a given type (patientroom, supplyroom, workstation, etc.) so I can direct an agent to the closest room that satisfies their needs.
   - As a user of the Matron API, I want to be able to query the distance between any two known rooms so I can optimize a route that traverses a set of rooms.
   - As an intern, I want to upload hospital blueprints so I can use them as reference for building a correctly-scaled graph of my unit.